-I want people to get an insight into what sensuousness can be, how to experience through one's hands and body, and how important it is that we surround ourselves with something that has a sensory quality.
+I want people to get an insight into what sensuousness can be, how to experience through one's hands and body, and experience how we use our body both consciously and unconsciously when we experience our surroundings.

 I always work with an idea of playfulness, both conceptually and visually.
 I do that because I want people to feel an instinct attraction to my work, so they have an openness to what they are about to explore.

 Play can often be seen as something for children, but for me it is much more about evoking a curiosity that lays within all human being.
 Something that we are all born with, as a way to discover the world and basically learning about life through play, by activating multiple senses and our body as a whole.

 I strongly believe that if we can stimulate curiosity in humans, it is easier to get us involved and engaged in basically anything.
 To learn, to be creative and if this is stored not only in your brain but also physically in your body, it will be an experience that you can built on and relate to in other situations.

 In my work I therefor always try to evoke a more overall experience.
 A feeling or a state of mind, always having something touchable, changeable or playful.

 I also prefer to work in a scale that somehow relates to the human body.
 Scale is important in the sense that it automatically make you use your body more actively when having to discover the work and leave a physical 1:1 experience.